nep63/AllofUs/README.md

 # AllofUs
 Repository for the scripts related to the All of Us dataset v8 normalization and annoataions for exome datasets chromosomes 1-22.
-All steps are performed on the All of US Analysis Workbench: https://workbench.researchallofus.org/
+All steps are performed on the All of Us Analysis Workbench: https://workbench.researchallofus.org/

 ## Order of operations for file usage
 1. Normalization